AminatOgunlesi/e-commerce-Sales/README.md

 The Hidden Problem
 Over 40% of all orders were either cancelled (20.8%) or returned (20.6%).
-For every 10 orders placed, 4 never resulted in a successful delivery — a critical issue that directly impacts revenue and customer trust.
+For every 10 orders placed, 4 never resulted in a successful delivery, a critical issue that directly impacts revenue and customer trust.

 The Coupon Dependency